alexandra-picot/LibraryInventory/LibraryInventory/README.md

    - Go to: http://127.0.0.1:8000/admin/ for the admin site

+   - Before going to the user site, go to the admin site and create a bootstrap theme and link it to the user site url (Examples in the django-bootstrap-customizer documentation)

+   - Check the id in the table `django-site` of the user site you linked above.
+In `settings.py` change `SITE_ID` with this id.

    - Go to: http://127.0.0.1:8000 for the user site

    - You're all set, have fun!